 At the Resource Centre there are many valuable documents, publication, maps, directories, oral history tapes, court records, business index, atlases and so forth available for research purposes.
-Some of these resources are only accessible at the OxHS’s offices and by members only.
-To become a member please click on the Membership tab and to contact the OxHS either email the OxHS at email@example.com or click on the Contact tab to contact the OxHS.
+Some of these resources are only accessible by a Society volunteer.
+For hours and the location of the Resource Centre click on the Contact the OxHS tab.

-The following is a listing of organizations, mainly in Oxford County, which can assist you in your research:
+The following is a listing of organizations, mainly in Oxford County, which may assist you in your research:

 The Memory Project is a nationwide bilingual project to create a record of Canada’s participation in WWII and the Korean War, as seen through the eyes of its veterans.